mwherman2000/TouchTrackingPrototypes/README.md

 ```

 - Added `TouchTrackingEffectDroid.cs` to the Android (second) project in the solution.
-This class is where the Android specific _platform-specific effect (or platform-specific behaviour)_ is implemented.
+This class is where the Android specific _platform-specific effect_ (or _platform-specific behavior_) is implemented.
 - When a XAML page is _pushed_ on the app stack to become the currently displayed page, the `OnAttached()` method is called to perform any device-specific (Android) initialization; for example, configure an event handler or dynamically change the color or style of a control.
 - When the XAML page is _popped_ off the stack (and the previous page is displayed), the `OnDetached()` method is called to undo any initializations performed in `OnAttached()` (e.g. remove an event handler).
 - These 2 methods don't do anything in this version.
 The goal of this version is simply to connect up all the basic plumbing and to test that it works.